karmab/kcli/doc/index.rst

 -  *tags* (optional) Array of tags to apply to gcp instances (usefull when matched in a firewall rule).
-In the case of kubevirt, it s rather a dict of key=value used as node selector (allowing to force vms to be scheduled on a matching host)
+In the case of kubevirt, it s rather a dict of key=value used as node selector (allowing to force vms to be scheduled on a matching node)
 -  \ *rhnregister*\  (optional).
 Auto registers vms whose template starts with rhel Defaults to false.
 Requires to either rhnuser and rhnpassword, or rhnactivationkey and rhnorg, and an optional rhnpool